Updates (last updated 04/15/2019)

 - Submit the device to the Central laboratory as soon as possible.

-The DME Section is now offering JTAG and Chip-Off data acquisition services for candidate devices (Apple devices are not supported) that have limited support using more common hardware/software solutions.
+The DME Section offers JTAG, ISP and Chip-Off data acquisition services for candidate devices (Apple devices are not supported) that have limited support using more common hardware/software solutions.

 For both options, the memory dump that is obtained can then be analyzed to identify any areas of interest.
-Examples of where JTAG or Chip-Off may be applied include:
+Examples of where JTAG, ISP or Chip-Off may be applied include:

 - Non-bypassable security measures, such as a PIN code, password, passphrase, or pattern lock